nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 1b.
-The given command has missing inputs.
+The employee has already taken leave on the date specified
     * 1b1.
 SudoHR shows an error message.

       Use case resumes at step 1.

 * 1c.
-The employee has already taken leave on the date specified
+There is no employee with the eid given as input.
     * 1c1.
 SudoHR shows an error message.

       Use case resumes at step 1.

-* 1d.
-There is no employee with the eid given as input.
-    * 1d1.
-SudoHR shows an error message.

-      Use case resumes at step 1.

-**Use case: UC7 - Add employee's leave in range** **MSS:**
+**Use case: UC7 - Add employee's leave in range**

+**MSS:**

 1. User requests SudoHR to add leaves for a employee with a specific eid from a start date till end date inclusive.
 2. SudoHR informs user that all the employee's leaves has been successfully added.